 “Fae?”
 She asked, narrowing her eyes suspiciously.
 He couldn’t be serious.
 “As in fairies?”

 “Exactly that,” he replied, measuring her reaction.
 “Surely you noticed they couldn’t have possibly been normal people?”

 She nodded slowly.
 So that confirmed it.
 It wasn’t hallucinogens or anything of that nature.
 What she saw was real.

-He took a step forward, putting himself back into close proximity, and brushed his fingertips through her long red hair as if assessing it.
-“Normally I don’t retrieve living things, but in this case I’ve made an exception.”
+He took a step forward, putting himself back into her immediate proximity, and brushed his fingertips through her long red hair as if assessing it.
+“Normally I don’t retrieve living things, but in this case, I’ve made an exception.”

-He could feel her pulse quicken at his unwanted contact, but it was not completely driven by fear.
-There was a considerable amount of desire interwoven with it, and he was rather surprised at its richness, despite the fact she was fighting to hold it back.
+He could feel her pulse quicken at his unwanted contact, but it was not wholly driven by fear.
+There was a considerable amount of desire interwoven with it, and he was quite surprised at its richness, despite the fact she was fighting to hold it back.
 It was like a dense, nectarous syrup, and he could only imagine how satisfying it would be at full fruition.

 Madeline backed away even further this time, feeling her hair tug from his grasp.
 He was too close.
-Who was this person and why was he being so forward?
-She took another small step backwards, stuttering through her next sentence.
+Who was this person and why was he so forward?
+She took another small step backward, stuttering through her next sentence.